louis-prudhomme/Ray/README.md

-# IBANValidator
+# Ray (Iban)

-Being a small Swift framework to check validity of IBAN codes.
+Being a small Swift library to check the validity of IBAN codes.
 It's based on the the ISO 13616:2007 standard, which defines a checksum process described [here](https://en.wikipedia.org/wiki/International_Bank_Account_Number#Validating_the_IBAN).

 ## Installation

-*Carthage:*
+*SPM:*

-1. Add `github "timd/IBANValidator"` to the Cartfile
+1. Add `.package(url: "https://github.com/louis-prudhomme/Ray.git"),` to your `Package.swift`
-1. Run `carthage update`
+2. Run `swift package update`
-1. Add the framework to the `Link Binary with Libraries` build phase, and add to the `Carthage Run Script` build phase as per the [Carthage documentation](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).
-1. Er...
-1. That's it.
+5. That should be it.

 *Cocoapods:*